rentpath/clj-dotenv/README.md

     (:require [dotenv.core :as dotenv])

-In you application program
+In your application program (the environment variable file name defaults to ".env").

-    (dotenv/load-env)  ;; Filename defaults to ".env"
+    (dotenv/load-env)

+or specify a filename

     (dotenv/load-env ".env.test")